Agenda

 AI - Artificial intelligence

-Bridging Experience and Intelligence: Leading Across Generations in the Age of AI
+Bridging Experience and Intelligence: Leading Across Generations in the Age of AIExpired

 Monday, June 15, 2026